RafiBahez/Learn-Laravel-8/README.md

 $ git checkout remote/something/branch

 ## Note
-To following along; checkout each branch respective to your slides.
+To see each day example, use (checkout) the branch!